Tariffs and Their Impact on International Shipping

 https://delivery-p55671-e392469.adobeaemcloud.com/adobe/assets/urn:aaid:aem:cf2e196e-8a6d-49eb-ade2-f93d9a54485b

-Recent tariff changes may impact your global shipping.
-UPS has the resources to help you navigate these changes and streamline your global shipping.
+Curious about how recent tariff and de minimis policies may impact you?
+UPS has the resources to help you navigate these changes and streamline your international shipping.

 View Tariff Updates